milicazivanovic-work/Study-group/README.md

 # What is the program about

-The hello.js file contains 3 different approaches of printing out paramater **name** 5 times:

-1. Getting user input by prompt and using it to print out: Hello {theirName} 5 times
-2. Using a predefind parameter {name} and printing out the greeting 5 times
-3. Passing a command line argument and printing that value as Hello {argument} by typing:
+The hello.js file is passing a command line argument and printing that value as Hello {argument} by typing:

 ```
 node hello.js John